mwhipple/mwhipple.github.io/zta.md

 Zero Trust Architecture is what the cool kids are doing now as it becomes increasingly crucial as systems and the ways in which we interact with them become less centralized.
+Currently many of the techniques seem overly ambitious for supporting discrete security needs (such as managing identity and access management for software-as-a-service customers) and is more appropriate for intra-enterprise security, but there are a large number of overlapping concerns and it is worthwhile maintaining a unified (if not necessarily uniform) perspective on security needs.

 Though I'll use it herein since it seems to be the predominant phrasing, I'm personally not a fan of the "Zero Trust" terminology as it is overly